Cancer Risk in Vegetarians Consortium

 100,000 vegetarians in 9 studies worldwide

-The Health in Vegetarians Consortium conducts pooled analyses of the relationships between vegetarian diets and risk of non-communicable diseases.
+The Cancer Risk in Vegetarians Consortium conducts pooled analyses of the relationships between vegetarian diets and risk of a range of cancers.

 Diets rich in plant foods, such as fruit, vegetables and whole grains, have been associated with lower cancer risk, while red and processed meat intakes increase colorectal cancer risk and may increase risk of other cancer sites.